 TAGS: Darwin D. Martin 1932 Correspondence, PMSS Board of Trustees, Mary Rockwell Hook, Glyn Morris, printing presses, White Leghorn hens, Oscar Kneller, Bertha Cold, water closets, silo, Katherine Pettit, Alec Day

-DARWIN D. MARTIN 1932 CORRESPONDENCE provides images and contents of 1932 letters to and from Darwin D. Martin, a member of the Board of Trustees at Pine Mountain Settlement School, 1920-1933, and a generous contributor to and consultant for the School.
+DARWIN D. MARTIN 1932 CORRESPONDENCE provides images and contents of the 1932 letters to and from Darwin D. Martin, a member of the Board of Trustees at Pine Mountain Settlement School, 1920-1933, and a generous contributor to and consultant for the School.
 He was an executive of the Larkin Co. in Buffalo, New York.